 How long is the webinar?

 Webinar last about 75 minutes including time for questions.

 What if I can't attend a particular seminar?

-Web seminars are captured on a CD ROM and on a link.
-These available to those who want to purchase the audio and visual of the
+Webinar are captured on a CD-ROM and on a link.
+These available to those who want to purchase the audio and visual of the presentation through the Institute.

-Who should I contact if I want more information regarding RLI web seminars or would like to submit a proposal for a web seminar?
+Who should I contact if I want more information regarding webinar or would like to submit a proposal for a webinar ?